leungkean/GSMRL/README.md

 ### Solvent

-Same as in `Cube` dataset except for these differences
+Same as in `Cube` dataset except for these differences:

+We will be using the ACflow Regression model and use the regression environment to train the agent using PPO.

 - Train the ACflow model: Change the directory for the corresponding dataset.